mikeotizels/netmonitorjs/README.md

 A lightweight JavaScript utility for tracking network connection in the browser.

-It provides real-time information about the user's network connection status, (online/offline), ping latency, connection quality (2G/3G/4G), bandwidth estimate, and more.
+It provides real-time information about the user's network connection status (online/offline), ping latency, connection quality (2G/3G/4G), bandwidth estimate, and more.

 It can be used to notify users or adjust application behavior when the network is unavailable.
 It could also be used to select high or low definition content based on the connection quality.